-ValleyCare's cancer program combines the expertise of highly trained and experienced physicians, as well as technological advancements, with ValleyCare's tradition of compassionate and personalized care.
+Stanford Health Care – ValleyCare’s Cancer Program, in collaboration with the Stanford Health Care Regional Cancer Center at ValleyCare, combines the expertise of highly trained and experienced physicians, as well as technological advancements, with ValleyCare's tradition of compassionate and personalized care.

-ValleyCare Health System and Valley Medical Oncology Consultants have collaborated to bring state-of-the-art services for cancer patients to the Regional Cancer Center, located just two blocks from ValleyCare Medical Center in Pleasanton.
 Tri-Valley patients have easy access to an integrated center with caring and skilled professionals; the latest targeted treatment therapies, including radiation therapy and hematology; clinical trials; and up-to-date educational material in one convenient location.
-View a highlight video on our cancer services.

 While one physician coordinates care, our patients have the benefit of an expert team of oncology professionals working together to guide them (and their families) through treatment and follow-up.
 These experts include surgeons, medical oncologists, radiation oncologists, specialized nurses and many others, who develop a customized treatment plan based on each patient's individual needs.
 Our comprehensive cancer services include:

 - Coordinated care

 - Oncology-certified nurses

 - Tumor Board